-This exciting tour of Japan is full for 2020.
-Please contact me if you wish to make a deposit for the next tour planned for November 2021.You can also make a $1000 USD deposit for 2021 on my PayPal link in the BOOK NOW section of the website.
-Please make a note that your deposit is for 2021.
+This exciting tour of Japan is almost full for 2023.
+Please contact me if you wish to make a deposit.
+Once you are certain that there is a space you can make a $1000 USD deposit for 2023 on my PayPal link in the BOOK NOW section of the website.

 Explore the magic of this rich and diverse culture in the colourful autumn season.